DataDog/hiring-engineers/answers.md

 		self.gauge('my_metric', random.randint(0, 1000), tags=['env:test','ac:mycheck','checktype:guage'])
 ```

-Now all you have to do is navigate back to the `conf.d` directory and create a yaml file called `<YOUR_CUSTOM_AGENT_NAME>.yaml`.  *__Important:__ your .yaml file name must __exactly match__ the name of your custom agent .py file to work.*  If you just want to get your Agent working all you have to do is put in an empty instance script `instances: [{}]`.
+Now all you have to do is navigate back to the `conf.d` directory and create a yaml file called `<YOUR_CUSTOM_AGENT_NAME>.yaml`.  *__Important:__ your .yaml file name must __exactly match__ the name of your custom agent .py file to work.*  If you just want to get your Agent working all you have to do is put in an empty instance script: `instances: [{}]`.
 For our example we're also going to add the `min_collection_interval` function to set the agent check to run every 45 seconds.
 For reference, you can see my whole example .yaml file [here](configfiles/custom_ac1.yaml).

 Make sure and save both your .py and .yaml files then once again restart your agent using the relevant OS command.
-You should now be able to see your custom metric, as well as your MySQL integration, attached to your host machine in the Datadog Hostmap.
+You should now be able to see your custom metric, as well as your MySQL integration, attached to your host machine in the [Datadog Hostmap](https://app.datadoghq.com/infrastructure/map?fillby=avg%3Acpuutilization&sizeby=avg%3Anometric&groupby=availability-zone&nameby=name&nometrichosts=false&tvMode=false&nogrouphosts=true&palette=green_to_orange&paletteflip=false&node_type=host).

 ![my_metric_andHostMap.png](https://ddhiringexercise.s3-us-west-2.amazonaws.com/assetsv2/my_metric_andHostMap.png)